For each ranking, we only considered schools that met the following criteria

 Preparing Our Metrics

 All of the lists we used included types of programs that had criteria we excluded, such as those with non-U.S. schools and exclusively campus-based MBA programs.
-There were two sources, The Economist and PayScale, who do not have rankings specifically for online MBA programs.
-To provide the most relevant ranking possible, we modified those two lists to only consider the schools that did offer their MBAs online and reranked our list accordingly.
+There were three sources — The Economist, Princeton Review, and PayScale — that do not have rankings specifically for online MBA programs.
+To provide the most relevant ranking possible, we modified those lists to only consider the schools that did offer their MBAs online and reranked our list accordingly.
 This ensured that only the most appropriate schools and programs were rated against one another.
 You may see the modified rankings in each of our publisher pages.

 In addition, we felt that the overall cost of an MBA program is an important factor that should be considered in evaluating the best online MBAs.
 For this reason, we included total average tuition as a metric.
 For tuition, we used the latest figures provided on the school’s website for a distance online MBA program as an in-state, full-time student.
 This data was gathered on August 2014.